EpiReC-ISARG/SEEG-contact-detection-and-skull-measurement/README.md

 **SEEG tolbox m-files, tutorial and testing data are available [here](https://drive.google.com/file/d/1hhC1KgZVDjc6lCF1aYOC-MZYcz3VYYvi/view?usp=sharing)**.

-The archive contains all processed and created files.
-The first use requires only MR, CT with electrodes, and preimplantation CT (optional for planning measurement):
+The archive contains all processed and created files as well as final 3D Slicer scene (.mrb).
+The first use requires only MR, CT with electrodes, and preimplantation CT (optional for planning measurement):_

 volume_data/
 - 603553_T1KL.nii (MR)